eurekaclinical/i2b2-send-patient-set-plugin/README.md

 variable to the display name of where to send patient set.

 9) In PatientSetSender_config.js, change the value of `i2b2.PatientSetSender.RECEIVER_SEND_URL`
-variable to URL of the receiving service that implements the Eureka!
+variable to URL of the receiving service.

+10) If needed, change the JSON output shape by setting `i2b2.PatientSetSender.contextualize` to a function that returns the required structure.
+The default structure assumes that you are sending patient sets to a service that implements the Eureka!
 Clinical patient set REST API.

-10) Modify `$I2B2_ROOT/js-i2b2/i2b2_loader.js` to add the plugin to the list of plugins.
+11) Modify `$I2B2_ROOT/js-i2b2/i2b2_loader.js` to add the plugin to the list of plugins.
 Add the following JavaScript map to the `i2b2.hive.tempCellsList` array:
 ```
  { code: "PatientSetSender",